 - They may not impair or degrade lawful internet traffic on the basis of content, application, services, or any classes thereof.

 - They may not favor some internet traffic over other internet traffic in exchange for consideration of any kind — no paid prioritization or fast lanes.”

-Net Neutrality, or ‘Title II’ as some people might call it, was proposed in 2014 and subsequently implemented by the FCC in 2015 under the Obama administration.
-Since the internet is relatively new in the world of laws and regulations there there hadn’t been any clear legal protections requiring net neutrality before then.
-Opinions on the bill have of course been varied as it natural for Republicans and Democrats to disagree on any kind policy but public opinion has generally been in favor of the provision.
+Net Neutrality, or as some people might call it, ‘Title II’, was proposed in 2014 and subsequently implemented by the FCC in 2015 under the Obama administration.
+Since the internet is relatively new in the world of laws and regulations, there hadn’t been any clear legal protections requiring net neutrality before then.
+Opinions on the bill were of course varied, as it natural for Republicans and Democrats to disagree on any kind of policy, but public opinion has generally been in favour of the provision.